Three-body resonances in the $\varphi^4$ theory: Analysis of finite-volume spectra

 \subsection{Testing the resonance hypothesis}

-In this section we are studying the manifestation of a resonance in the finite-volume spectrum with its signature as an avoided level crossing.
+In this section, we study the manifestation of a resonance in the finite-volume spectrum with its signature as an avoided level crossing.
 First, we consider the case of vanishing coupling $g$, i.e., when the particle $\phi_1$ becomes stable and decoupled from $\phi_0$.
-Our choice of $\kappa_0$ and $\kappa_1$ are such that the energy levels of the particle $\phi_1$ and three-particle $\phi_0$ cross around $LM_0\sim 5.6$ (Fig.~\ref{fig:RFT_g0}).
-The energy level corresponding to one heavy particle $\phi_1$ can be simply extracted from the exponential fit at large time separation to the two-point correlation function
+This setting can be seen as a benchmark, since it corresponds to the well-studied $\varphi^4$ theory, and all scattering quantities are expected to be described by very simple parametrizations.
+Our choice of $\kappa_0$ and $\kappa_1$ is such that the energy levels of the particle $\phi_1$ and three-particle $\phi_0$ cross around $LM_0\sim 5.6$ (Fig.~\ref{fig:RFT_g0}).
+Note that this crossing does not imply $\phi_1 \to 3\phi_0$ transitions, which are excluded based on the symmetries of the theory at $g=0$.
+The energy level corresponding to one heavy particle $\phi_1$ can be simply extracted from the exponential fit at large time separation to the two-point correlation function Eq.~\ref{eq:M1}.
 We fit the value of $M_1$ at each volume as a constant since we only expect exponentially suppressed finite-volume effects.
 The two and three $\phi_0$-particles are fitted with the RFT formalism with $\Kiso=c$ and $q^*\cot \delta= 1/a$.
-The best fit values are
+The best-fit values are